Published March 2023

 Recipe for homemade cat treats

-Whether you’re looking for kitten treats or cat snacks, making your own homemade treats is a great way to cut down on costs and treat your cat to something extra special.
-For this recipe, you’ll need 1 drained can of tuna in olive oil, 140g oat flour, 1 egg and a tablespoon of catnip if you fancy adding it in.
+If you’re wondering how to pamper your cat, making your own homemade treats is a great way to cut down on costs and treat your cat to something extra special.
+For this recipe, you’ll need:

 - Preheat your oven to 170˚C.